Prinknash Abbey: Recent history

 Caldey Island was eventually sold to the Cistercian monks and on 26 October 1928 six Benedictine monks arrived from Caldey to convert the house at Prinknash into a monastery.
 The rest soon followed and after some years of poverty they managed to purchase all the land around the house to make Prinknash as it is today.
 Fr.
 Wilfrid Upson, who had been appointed Prior after Carlyle's departure, was elected the first Abbot of Prinknash in 1937.

 The community continued to grow, beginning with 25 monks.
 In 1939 a foundation stone for a new abbey was laid at Prinknash by Cardinal Hinsley, but the Second World War intervened and the previous impracticable building plans were eventually redrawn by F.G.
 Broadbent.
 In 1947, they refounded St Michael's Abbey, Farnborough, Hampshire, and in 1948, refounded Pluscarden Priory, Elgin, Moray, Scotland.
 The monks moved into the new abbey in 1972 and the old abbey, was re-roofed, re-furnished, and converted into a retreat and conference centre, known as "St Peter's Grange".
 However, by 2008 the now smaller community of monks had decided to move back to St Peter's Grange, and this took place on the Feast of Saints Peter and Paul (30 June) in that same year.

-Male guests are accommodated in the monastery itself, please write to the Guestmaster, Prinknash Abbey, Cranham, Gloucester, GL4 8EX.